basedhound/spotlight_portfolio_next/README.md

 ##  <br /> <a name="tech-stack">⚙️ Tech Stack</a>

-- **Next.js** is a React framework known for its server-side rendering (SSR) and static site generation (SSG) capabilities, enhancing performance and SEO for web applications.
+- [**Next.js**](https://nextjs.org/docs) is a React framework known for its server-side rendering (SSR) and static site generation (SSG) capabilities, enhancing performance and SEO for web applications.
 It offers features like automatic code splitting, API routes for server-side logic, and a plugin system for extensibility.

-- **Three.js** is a JavaScript library that enables the creation and display of 3D computer graphics in web browsers using WebGL.
+- [**Three.js**](https://threejs.org/docs/) is a JavaScript library that enables the creation and display of 3D computer graphics in web browsers using WebGL.
 It provides extensive capabilities for rendering 3D scenes, including support for geometries, materials, lighting, and animations.

-- **Framer Motion** is a React animation library designed for creating smooth, interactive animations and transitions.
+- [**Framer Motion**](https://www.framer.com/motion/) is a React animation library designed for creating smooth, interactive animations and transitions.
 It simplifies complex animations with a straightforward API, supports gesture-based interactions, and offers physics-based animations for realistic motion effects.

-- **Tailwind CSS** is a utility-first CSS framework that speeds up UI development by providing a set of pre-built utility classes.
+- [**Tailwind**](https://v2.tailwindcss.com/docs) is a utility-first CSS framework that speeds up UI development by providing a set of pre-built utility classes.
 It allows developers to quickly build custom designs without writing traditional CSS, promoting rapid prototyping and design consistency.